-Cree, along with developer Firstfloor and designer SfL+a Architects, helped the school save 55 percent on energy usage, adding into the school’s complete savings of an expected $16 million on its energy bills over the life of the building.
+Cree, along with developer Firstfloor and designer SfL+a Architects, helped the school save 55 percent on energy usage.
+Thereby adding into the school’s complete savings of an expected $16 million on its energy bills.
+That’s over the life of the building.